VespurrSkies/VespurrSkies/README.md

 ﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍
 ╰─ ꩜ Extras.ᐟ
 ᝰ.ᐟ AuDHD, DID/OSDD, BPD, OCD, PTSD, Agoraphobic and Socially Anxious/Awkward, Anxiety and Depression
 ········ Very quiet about 90% of the time, and will almost never reach out first.
-Prefered contact technique is PMs and DMs (w2i in Pony Town :3).
+Prefered contact technique is PMs and DMs.
 𐔌 ﹒ ⋆ ······ Undiagnosed system of 350+, Hosts include Ace, Freddie, Quincy, Elaine and Avery.
 ﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍
 ╰─ ꩜ Links to other socials.ᐟ